rscohen2/2024Fall_projects_LoveLettersGame/README2.md

 The player will guess a random card from the entire deck.

 Our Hypotheses
-1. Hypothesis 1: Strategy one performs the worst
+1. Hypothesis 1: Strategy one performs the worst since there is only one Princess card in the deck, and thus it is likely this guess will be incorrect and thus a bad strategy for guessing, resulting in less wins.
-2. Hypothesis 2: Strategy 2 will beat randomly choosing from all cards in play (Strategy 3)
+2. Hypothesis 2: Strategy 2 will beat randomly choosing from all cards in play (Strategy 3).
+This is because this strategy utilizes the frequency of cards left in the deck, which we expect should lead to more correct guesses and thus wins.
 3. Hypothesis 3: Randomly choosing from all cards in play (Strategy 3) should outperform Strategy 4 which includes the whole deck, and thus cards no longer in play.
+Therefore, Strategy 4 has the potential to guess a card no longer in play, and is more likely to make an incorrect guess (as compared to Stategy 3 which only considers cards still in play) and have less wins.

 Discussion/Results